-VerPlanck Historic Preservation Consulting prepared this memorandum in response to your request for my professional opinion as to whether a proposed project at Alameda Point complies with the Guide to Preserving the Character of the Naval Air Station Alameda Historic District (Character Preservation Guide), the Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for the Treatment of Cultural Landscapes (Cultural Landscape Guidelines), and the Secretary of the Interior's Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings (Rehabilitation Standards).
-As you know, the proposed project includes the construction of a new ferry terminal, including a new pier, landside transportation infrastructure and landscape improvements, and a surface parking lot.
-The requirement that the project be reviewed for compliance with these standards and guidelines stems from the fact that the new pier would extend into Seaplane Lagoon, which is part of the locally and National Register-listed Naval Air Station (NAS) Alameda Historic District (Historic telephone: 415.391.7486 email: chris@verplanckconsulting.com 57 Post St., Suite 810, San Francisco, CA 94104
+VerPlanck Historic Preservation Consulting prepared this memorandum to provide a professional opinion regarding the compatibility of the proposed ferry terminal project at Seaplane Lagoon.
+The proposed project includes the construction of a new ferry terminal, including a new pier, landside transportation infrastructure and landscape improvements, and a surface parking lot.
+The new pier would extend into Seaplane Lagoon, which is part of the locally and National Register-listed Naval Air Station (NAS) Alameda Historic District.
+Additionally, other aspects of the proposed project are located adjacent to Seaplane Lagoon, and "water-connected projects," even when they are not located within the boundaries of the historic district, are required to receive the same level of review as projects within the historic district.1

-District).
-Additionally, other aspects of the proposed project are located adjacent to Seaplane Lagoon, and "water-connected projects," even when they are not located within the boundaries of the Historic District, are required to receive the same level of review as projects within the boundaries of the Historic District.1 It is our conclusion that the proposed project complies with the Character Preservation Guide, the Cultural Landscape Guidelines, and the Rehabilitation Standards.
+1 Urban Planning Partners Inc., Mitigation and Monitoring Reporting Program, Seaplane Lagoon Ferry Terminal of the Alameda Point Project, CEQA Addendum to the Alameda Point Project Environmental Impact Report, March 2016, A-10.